astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 Possible evidence of event horizons.
 Material that falls onto a neutron star heats up the star and causes it to be brighter, while material that falls into a black hole disappears forever.
-Image from Narayan, Garcia, & McClintock (1997).
+Image from {cite}`Narayan97`.
 ```

 There are many known objects in the universe that have so much mass in